The Third Orchestra vision

 The orchestra launched in 2019 with a week’s residency in The Pit at the Barbican Centre, London, leading to three sold-out performances.

-The vision is of an orchestra based in multi-cultural London, reaching out to the world, an orchestra without boundaries.
+The vision is of an orchestra originating in multi-cultural London, with now also a centre in Berlin, reaching out to the world, an orchestra without boundaries.

 Musicians from North, South, East and West are welcome and it is inclusive, with a gender balance, and it is 50% BAME and aged from 17-70.